Digital Forensics - Here's What Lawyers Need To Know

 • GPS systems.

 That’s a lot of ground to cover, and thanks to the Internet of Things, the scope of eDiscovery has increased even more.
-The IoT encompasses a wide variety of products that connect to networks and are able to capture, store, and transmit data.
+The IoT encompasses a wide variety of products that connect to networks and can capture, store, and transmit data.
 IP-enabled cameras, smart speakers, and wearables are all examples of IoT technology that might be relevant to a civil case.

 In many ways, digital forensics parallels typical eDiscovery processes.
 As outlined by the International Organization for Standardization, there are four primary steps to follow in digital forensics: